 In this Article

-- What are elimination disorders?
+- What are elimination disorders in children?

-- What are the symptoms of encopresis?
+- What are the symptoms and signs of encopresis?

-- How is encopresis diagnosed?
+- How are elimination disorders diagnosed?

-- Can encopresis be prevented?
+- Can elimination disorders in children be prevented?

 - Find a local Pediatrician in your town